 - Erosion corrosion: The fast flowing water and the air bubbles that constantly pass through the pipes can degrade the interior of the pipes because they are so abrasive.
 Over time, this will result in the thinning of the pipe’s wall and eventual pipe failure.

-- Water temperature: If hot water constantly passes through the plumbing pipes, it could result in more corrosion.
+- Water temperature: If hot water constantly passes through the pipes, it could result in more corrosion.
 The hotter the water inside the pipe, the more pronounced the corrosion will be.